Doja Cat, Cynthia Erivo led the fashion march at the Grammys - WTMJ

 “I want to be the cat lady, so let me be that,” she said.

-Billie Eilish matched her long nails to a loose pink and black trouser look, her hat and face mask also a match.
+Billie Eilish matched her long nails to a loose pink and black trouser look by Gucci, her hat and face mask also a match.

 DaBaby, his mom, Linda, by his side in red, topped off his suit with a wide-brim green hat with red underneath.
 He was on hand in person but earlier created an Instagram red carpet moment with his daughter since no kids were allowed at the Los Angeles show.